Cyrus Mahboubian: Notable collaborations

+In 2024, Mahboubian collaborated with Polaroid B.V. on a series of events in London.
+Having been commissioned by the company to make a new body of work using its I-2 camera and latest black-and-white instant film, he gave a talk and led a workshop at The Photographers' Gallery.

 In early 2018, he was commissioned to produce original artwork for permanent display at Soho House (club) in London, the original Soho House founded in London in 1995.
 Further works by Mahboubian are displayed at Soho House locations in New York.
 In November 2019, he gave a talk at Soho Farmhouse in the Oxfordshire countryside.

 In 2015 he directed the video work 'Un hôte' which features an original monologue written and performed by French artist Alison Bignon.
 The film premiered at Palazzo Biscari in Catania, Sicily in June 2015 and in London at Edge of Arabia in August 2015.
 In 2020, Mahboubian and Bignon worked together again on a co-authored digital publication 'A Letter to Earth', which was released online during the COVID-19 global pandemic.

 Mahboubian has worked closely with the pop band Alpines.
 The cover of their debut album 'Oasis' features a colour photograph by Mahboubian shot using Polaroid film.
 In late 2016, Alpines released their second album 'Another River', with the album cover and artwork featuring photographs by Mahboubian shot in a desert landscape.

-MIGRATE
+Curatorial projects

+In May 2025, Mahboubian curated ANTIDOTE: A Polaroid Exhibition which presented a multigenerational lineup of photographers using the Polaroid medium in innovative ways.
+The exhibition took place at Maison Pan, an artist-run space in the former storage vaults of the National Gallery in Trafalgar Square, London, and featured acclaimed artists including Roger Ballen.

 In 2017, Mahboubian co-founded MIGRATE with friend Sandra Nuoramo, a photobook and exhibition presenting new photography exploring global migration by eight international photographers, which received extensive press coverage including BBC News, The Guardian and Global Citizen.
 In an interview with The Guardian, Mahboubian was quoted as saying, "Living in London, we find ourselves largely detached from the ongoing refugee crisis, despite its staggering scale.
 I wanted us to inspire fellow Londoners to have a conversation about it."
 The exhibition took place at Omeara in London Bridge from 29 August to 2 September.
 It toured to the University of Oxford in 2018, with an exhibition at St Cross College from 15 to 25 February, and later to the LCB Depot in Leicester from 18 to 24 June as part of Journeys Festival International 2018, where Mahboubian gave a talk on 19 June.